 From building properties from the ground up to designing avatars, folks in metaverses have the power to create a world that’s entirely personalized to their liking.
 And since users have the autonomy to design the world of their dreams in metaverses, this gives companies and brands exclusive access to consumer demands.
-As such, they can develop and advertise goods and services tailored to individual needs and desires.
+As a result, they can develop and advertise goods and services tailored to individual needs and desires.

 In a sense, metaverses allow users to return to the purest version of their childhood — where their imaginations roam free and anything is possible.
 And brands entering these digital spaces are taking advantage of this immersive customization experience.

 This also may have significant implications for real-life real estate properties.
 Metaverses could give real estate developers and architects real-time insights into which building designs and amenities tenants really want.

 Essentially, virtual spaces can act as crowdsourced renderings of real estate properties that could eventually exist in the real world.
 The best part is that developments in digital real estate occur instantaneously, so developers and investors gain valuable insight as events unfold in real-time.

 4. Focusing on location

-And this couldn’t be truer in the digital landscape.
+And this extends to the digital landscape.
 However, instead of gravitating towards the suburbs — a strong trend we’ve witnessed in real life in recent years — the most popular properties in metaverses are in downtown districts.

 Specifically, the more content a metaverse has, the busier it is and the more it’s worth.
 And similar to real life, digital properties in those areas are much pricier than surrounding “suburbs.”
-And so, developers of these virtual spaces are paying close attention to the architecture and personality of particular sections of each metaverse.
+So, developers of these virtual spaces are paying close attention to the architecture and personality of particular sections of each metaverse.